Mama Ji: Synopsis

 Bansi, to manage his property, leaves Laali's village, promising her that he will come back.
 Laali asks Bansi to write letters on a shopkeeper's address.
 One day Bansi receives a letter from Laali; as Bansi is illiterate, his servant arranges a literate person, Saukha Ram, to read the letter and writes a reply.
 But the letter does not reach Laali as Phumman, bribing the shopkeeper, takes the letter.
 Every letter written by Bansi is taken by Phumman.
 Saukha Ram, a partner of Chameli - a dancer, plans to rob Bansi.
 To do this he decides to read Laali's letters wrong, in order to kick Laali out from Bansi's heart and make him like Chameli.
 Saukha Ram reads the letter wrong, which makes Bansi angry and he writes words of hatred in his reply.
 Laali, this time reaching in time, takes the letter from Phumman but her heart is broken on reading such a hateful reply from Bansi.
 But on knowing that Bansi is in a bad company, she reaches Bansi's home disguised as an officer, and frights him to take his money back to his grandfather's account in Africa.
 Saukha Ram fixes bribe with the officer and tells him that he kicked his beloved Laali out of his heart as part of the plan to rob Bansi.
 Then Saukha Ram suggests that Bansi sell all his property and at night, tries to steal Bansi's cash.
 But Laali, disguised as the officer, frightens him and takes all the cash from him.
 Bansi becomes poor again and all his good time friends back off.
 Disappointed, Bansi tries to commit suicide but Laali saves him, telling him that she still loves him, and takes him home.
 Finally, Bansi is told that he is not poor, his cash is safe, and they get happily married.

 Cast

 Music

-Movies music related was on H.M.V and composed by S. Madan for playback singers Mohammad Rafi, Shamshad Begum, Mahinder Kapoor, Usha Mangeshkar, Suman Kalyanpur, S. Balbir and Minu Purshottam.
+Movies music related was on His Master's Voice and composed by S. Madan for playback singers Mohammad Rafi, Shamshad Begum, Mahinder Kapoor, Usha Mangeshkar, Suman Kalyanpur, S. Balbir and Minu Purshottam.
 Verma Malik and Naqsh Lyallpuri penned the lyrics.
 A song, teri do takiaan di naukri, ve mera lakhaan da saawan jaanda, became very popular.